ridomin/Rido.IoTHubClient/README.md

 ## Features

-- Device Auth for Devices and Modules, X509 + SaS with refresh tokens
+- Device Auth for Devices and Modules, X509 + SaS with token refresh and configurable reconnect
 - V1 support in master (V2 available in the `preview` branch, enabling Pub/Sub to MQTT Broker)
 - DPS Client
 - Telemetry, Properties and Commands using reserved topics for v1 and v2
-- Extended Connection String support
+- Single entry point for DPS, Hub and Central by using a common `ConnectionSettings`

 ## Connect to IoTHub